 ARC allows people to participate in treatment services as an alternative to incarceration.
 Upon successful completion of ARC, a participant’s current felony charge(s) will be dismissed.

 ARC is a twelve-to-eighteen month voluntary program providing treatment services to Snohomish County residents who are eighteen years of age or older, with pending felony charge(s) within Snohomish County that can be associated with their substance use.

 “I AM SO GRATEFUL FOR THE ADULT DRUG COURT PROGRAM.
 DRUG COURT GAVE ME A WONDERFUL LIFE OF HONESTY AND SUCCESS AND GAVE ME RESPECT IN THE COMMUNITY.”

 ARC supports participants in their recovery journey through individualized case management, monitoring, and expedited services.

 What we offer:

-Our purpose is to increase child safety and reunite families; reduce substance use and strengthen community connection; and remove the stigma of substance use and advocate for a therapeutic approach.
+Our purpose is to reduce recidivism and substance use in the community; reunite families and strengthen community connection; and remove this stigma of substance use and advocate for a therapeutic approach.

 How to Apply: